Revisiting Copyright Principles Post THJ v Sheridan

 Anna is a photographic copyright expert on the British Copyright Council, and is a member of the Copyright Editorial Board at Lexis.

-She is an Associate Lecturer in Media Law and Ethics at the University of the Arts (UAL) where, since the star of the Covid-19 pandemic, Anna has led a journalistic student project on the impact of the coronavirus on human rights.
+She is an Associate Lecturer in Media Law and Ethics at the University of the Arts (UAL) where, since the start of the Covid-19 pandemic, Anna has led a journalistic student project on the impact of the coronavirus on human rights.

 Samuel Duerden